I saw my first chipmunk of the season this week. It was standing up, in that cute chipmunk way, right in the middle of the Sawbill Trail.

-Chel Anderson is a botanist and plant ecologist.
+Chel Anderson is a North Shore naturalist.
 She lives here in Cook County and joins us periodically to talk about phenology or what’s going on in the woods right now.
-Welcome, Chel.
+Welcome back, Chel.

 It’s looking like spring, feeling like spring and smelling like spring.
 I think “Mother Nature” has declared it spring in our northern forest.